kenghweeng/fairest-of-them-all/disparate_mistreatment/README.md

 ### 1.6.
 However...

 These shifts in boundary can be very different in different settings.
 For example, in certain cases (depending on the underlying data distribution), fixing unfairness w.r.t. false positive rates can also fix disparity on false negative rates (as we will see a little later).
 Similarly, the precise amount of accuracy that we have to trade-off to achieve fairness will also vary depending on the specific dataset.
-We experiment with some of these scenarios in Section 5 of our <a href="http://arxiv.org/abs/1610.08452" target="_blank">paper</a>.
+We experiment with some of these scenarios in Section 5 of the <a href="http://arxiv.org/abs/1610.08452" target="_blank">paper</a>.

 Also, one might wish for overall misclassification (irrespective of whether these misclassifications are false positives or false negative) to be the same.
 Such scenarios can be simulated by passing ```cons_type=0``` to ```cons_params``` variable.